 Vehicles that are defective have the potential to endanger the lives of drivers, passengers and bystanders.
 Defective automobiles can either cause collisions or make the injuries sustained in crashes much worse.

-At The Ansara Law Firm, our Fort Lauderdale product liability attorneys understand that motor vehicle manufacturers owe consumers a duty to make sure they are making and distributing vehicles that are safe.
+At The Ansara Law Firm, our product liability attorneys understand that motor vehicle manufacturers owe consumers a duty to make sure they are making and distributing vehicles that are safe.
 Any unreasonable or foreseeable risk of danger discovered must be promptly reported to federal regulators and consumers.
+Our Fort Lauderdale auto defect lawyers are ready to hold manufacturers accountable for any hazards.

 Unfortunately, the last few years have resulted in the revelation that some auto manufacturers and auto part makers were systematically and for years concealing injurious and deadly flaws in their product designs.
 Some examples of this include: